btc-raspberrypiclub/btc-raspberrypiclub.github.io/contact.md

 If you're on campus, feel free to drop by during one of our meetings or events!
 Check our calendar for upcoming dates, times, and locations.

 ## Stay Updated
-Don't forget to subscribe to our newsletter or follow us on social media to stay up-to-date with the latest news, events, and announcements from the Raspberry Pi Club.
+Don't forget to join our discord and follow us on social media to stay up-to-date with the latest news, events, and announcements from the Raspberry Pi Club.

 We look forward to hearing from you!